Ankitaashelke/Final-Proj/README.md

 Data Description:

 The dataset represents information related to attributes.
 Below are the attributes included in the dataset:

 Index: Sequential number assigned to each entry.

 Order ID: Unique identifier for each order.

 Date: Date of the order placement.

 Status: Current status of the order.

 Fulfillment: Level of order fulfillment (e.g., pending, complete).

 Marketing Channel: The channel used for marketing the product.

 Style: The style or type of product.

 Category: Categorization of the product.

 Rating: Customer rating or feedback for the product.

 Courier Status: Status of the courier service used.

 Quantity: Number of items ordered.

 Amount: Total cost or amount for the order.

 Ship City: City where the order is to be shipped.

 Ship State: State where the order is to be shipped.

 Ship Postal Code: Postal code for the shipping address.

-Data Cleaning Process
+Data Cleaning Process:

 Initially, the dataset contained numerous columns and rows.
 For cleaning, these processes were done:
 Displayed the first few rows of unclean data to understand its structure.